KRDU

 Raleigh–Durham International Airport (IATA: RDU, ICAO: KRDU, FAA LID: RDU), locally known by its IATA code RDU, is an international airport that serves Raleigh, Durham, and the surrounding Research Triangle region of North Carolina as its main airport.
 It is located in unincorporated Wake County, but is surrounded by the city of Raleigh to the north and east, and the towns of Cary and Morrisville to the south.
 The airport covers 5,000 acres (20 km2) and has three runways.

-As of 2025, RDU ranks 35th in passenger arrivals and departures in the US, offering passenger service to over 75 destinations, including 14 international destinations in ten countries.
-There are more than 400 average daily flights.
+As of 2025, RDU ranks 35th in passenger arrivals and departures in the US, offering passenger service to nearly 80 destinations, including 15 international destinations in 11 countries.
+It was the 38th busiest US airports by international passenger traffic in 2023.
+The airport serves 31 U.S. states, plus Puerto Rico, with Atlanta being the busiest domestic route, and New York metropolitan area having the most passengers per day.
+There are nearly 600 daily aircraft operations.
 The RDU Airport Authority is in charge of the airport facilities and operations and is controlled by a board of representatives from the counties of Wake and Durham and the cities of Raleigh and Durham.